-Ahead of the April 1 deadline, when the union health ministry is set to implement larger size of health warnings on tobacco and cigarette packaging, the doctors have extended their support to the government's decision, the Press Trust of India reported.
+Ahead of the April 1 deadline, when the union health ministry is set to implement larger size of health warnings on tobacco and cigarette packaging, the doctors have extended their support to the government's decision, the Indian Express reported.

 Nearly 653 doctors and office-bearers of medical societies across the country have written a letter addressed to Prime Minister Narendra Modi urging him to implement the new rules on pictorial warnings from April 1.The union health ministry earlier recommended increasing the size of the pictorial warnings to 85 percent from the current 40 percent.